-Director, FIU-IND is a member of the Legal stream and has been regularly contributing in the finalization of various issues identified by CRP for detailed examination.
-This has given FIU-IND the unique opportunity of participating, for the first time, in the standard setting process of the Egmont Group.
-In this process, FIU-IND has contributed detailed papers on all the issues assigned to FIU-IND and also provided substantive comments on the other issues dealt with by the other countries.
+A Charter Review Project (CRP) team was set up in July 2011, to review the "Egmont Group Charter of 2007 and Associated Documents" in light of the revised FATF Standards.
+FIU-IND actively participated in the CRP by regularly to various issues identified by CRP for detailed examination.
+This gave FIU-IND the unique opportunity of participating, for the first time, in the standard setting process of the Egmont Group.
+In this process, FIU-IND contributed detailed papers on the issues assigned to FIU-IND and also provided substantive comments on issues dealt with by other FIUs.